danriedl/engular/adev/src/content/tools/cli/cli-builder.md

-# Angular CLI builders
+# Engular CLI builders

-A number of Angular CLI commands run a complex process on your code, such as building, testing, or serving your application.
+A number of Engular CLI commands run a complex process on your code, such as building, testing, or serving your application.
 The commands use an internal tool called Architect to run *CLI builders*, which invoke another tool (bundler, test runner, server) to accomplish the desired task.
 Custom builders can perform an entirely new task, or to change which third-party tool is used by an existing command.